SuadeLabs/fire/documentation/properties/purpose.md

 ### ips
 From [CRR][crr] Article 113(7):
 > An **institutional protection scheme** is a contractual or statutory liability arrangement which protects those institutions and in particular ensures their liquidty and solvency where necessary;

+### land
+a loan given for financing for unimproved or non-revenue generating land where servicing or development has not occurred.

 ### lifetime_mortgage
 >A **lifetime_mortgage** is a very specific kind of British mortgage contract and is defined in the [FCA Handbook](https://www.handbook.fca.org.uk/handbook/glossary/G1294.html).
 It is geared towards customers of a certain age in order to release equity and typically repayment occurs at the time of the customers death when the property is sold;